 - a.
-Current knowledge and significant experience in providing hazardous materials response demonstrated by documentation of experience or equivalent training or a combination of both experience and training. - b.
-Current knowledge about weapons of mass destruction as demonstrated by documentation of experience or equivalent training or a combination of both experience and training. - c.
-Current knowledge of National Fire Protection Association 470, Hazardous Materials/Weapons of Mass Destruction Standard for Responders as demonstrated by documentation of work experience and training.
+Current knowledge and significant experience in providing ALS-level care at hazardous materials incidents. - b.
+Current knowledge and significant experience in hazardous materials emergency response and demonstrated knowledge about weapons of mass destruction by experience or equivalent or a combination of both experience and training. - c.
+Documentation of current knowledge of National Fire Protection Association 470, Hazardous Materials/Weapons of Mass Destruction Standard for Responders as demonstrated by documentation of work experience and training. - d.
+Demonstration of current knowledge of laws, regulations, standards and preparedness initiatives affecting ALS response to hazardous materials incidents.